Tangoe/Mobile-Procurement-API-Documentation/concepts/actor/index.md

 # Setting Context ("the Actor")
 Every API response must only include data that the authenticated user is authorized to view.
 Even when an API call is being made on the behalf of a different user, at no time should the API ever return data that the authenticated user is not authorized to see.

 The one on whose behalf the API call is being made is considered the context for the API call.
 In the most simple case, this context is the authenticated user.
-However, sometimes it is desirable to change the user context (or limit the data returned) for one of two reasons:
+However, sometimes it is desirable to change the user context.
+This is typically done for one of two reasons:

+* **Placing an order upon behalf of someone else.** A common example of this could be an administrative assistant who placed an order to upgrade his manager's cellphone, using a procurement application that was configured to use this API.
+Even if the assistant who logged into the application was the authenticated user of the API, he placed the order for the benefit of his manager.
+Therefore, the context was changed to reflect that relationship.
+This is important for reasons including if the manager was authorized to choose from more cellphones in the device catalog than the assistant would have been if the assistant had been placing the order for himself.

-* **Acting upon behalf of someone else.** One common example of this involves the use of a service account to authenticate for all API calls.
-The service account may be used, but the API call is really being placed for the benefit of a particular end user.
-Therefore, this end user is the real context.
-For example, a call to obtain a device catalog returns the list of devices that the end user is authorized to see, not the list that the service account may access (which might be all devices).
-[Request headers]({{site.url}}concepts/headers/) are used for this purpose.
+* **Facilitating the use of a service account.** For security reasons, your company may wish to restrict which accounts are authorized to make API calls to a single service account (and possibly a very limited number of administrator accounts).
+Although the service account is used to execute the API call, that call could have been originated by an employee using your company's application.
+In this case, the order is being placed for the benefit of a particular end user and not the service account.
+The end user is the true context.
+For example, this would enable the API to return a smaller list from the device catalog that the end user is authorized to see, instead of the much larger list that the service account is authorized access (which could include all devices).

-* **Showing a subset of data that is relevant to a specific user in your hierarchy.** For example, a manager might want a list of devices assigned to a specific employee within the department that he/she manages.
-In this case, we need to utilize a filter to obtain a subset of the total devices that would have been returned otherwise (i.e., without the filter).
-Query parameters are used for this purpose.
+Whenever you need to change context, specific headers are used.
+Refer to the [request headers]({{site.url}}concepts/headers/) page for more information.

 <br/>